SOAC Majors Baseball Rules 2015

-Catchers must be in full equipment before going behind the plate, including helmet and protective cup.
+Catchers must be in full equipment before going behind the plate, including helmet with throat guard and protective cup.

 No phantom tags.
 There will be a team warning; a 2nd occurrence by a player will result in that player being removed from the game.

-An 11 year old or younger player (does not have to be the same player) must catch 2 innings by the end of the 5th inning.
-The 2 innings caught need not be consecutive, but must occur by the completion of the 5th inning.
+An 11 year old or younger player (does not have to be the same player) must catch 1 inning by the end of the 5th inning.
 If no 11 year old is available to catch, then three 12 year old players can catch a maximum of 2 innings each (including if the game goes into extra innings).

 A catcher or fielder who blocks the plate or base without possession of the ball or the ball being in close proximity for a play will receive one warning and the base will be awarded to the base runner.
 A second occurrence will warrant ejection from the game.